kubernetes/community/keps/sig-cli/0008-kustomize.md

 Declarative specification of Kubernetes objects is the recommended way to manage Kubernetes production workloads, however gaps in the kubectl tooling force users to write their own scripting and tooling to augment the declarative tools with preprocessing transformations.
-While most of theser transformations already exist as imperative kubectl commands, they are not natively accessible from a declarative workflow.
+While most of these transformations already exist as imperative kubectl commands, they are not natively accessible from a declarative workflow.

 This KEP describes how `kustomize` addresses this problem by providing a declarative format for users to access the imperative kubectl commands they are already familiar natively from declarative workflows.